 THEME ISSUE PROPOSALS

-Typically, proposals for theme issues will contain 4-9 potential papers.
-In a short prospectus, theme issue guest editors should provide an overview, its central contribution and its distinctiveness (normally in 2-3 pages).
-This should be followed by abstracts and brief bios of each of the proposed papers.
-Proposals are reviewed internally by the Editors.
-Note that we have a general guideline of one lead-authored paper per contributor.
+Typically, proposals for theme issues should contain 4–9 potential papers.
+In 1–2 pages, theme issue guest editors should provide an overview of the theme issue, its central contribution, and its distinctiveness. this should be followed by abstracts and brief author bios of each of the proposed papers.
+Do not submit your introductory paper at this stage as this will only be called upon if the theme issue is viable after the review process.
+Proposals are reviewed internally by our Editors.
+(Note that we have a general guideline of one lead-authored paper per contributor.)

 Theme guest editors should also nominate a potential Environment & Planning A editor who they deem to be appropriate for handling their theme issue should the proposal be accepted.